marcelmendesfilho/AppStoreMetadataEditor/README.md

 2. **Translation Service Setup (Optional):**
    - Go to **Translation Service** tab in Settings
    - Enter your OpenRouter API key
-   - Configure base URL and model (defaults to GPT-4o)
+   - Configure base URL and model (choose your model - defaults to GPT-4o)
    - Toggle **Use Mock** for testing without consuming API credits

 ## 📖 Usage